Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Introduction

-Incorporation of critical physics into neural network structures also plays an important role in improving the robustness of predictive models~\cite{Gomez-2020-Physics, Raissi-2019-Physics, raissi-2017-physicsI, raissi-2017-physicsII}.
-Unlike conventional FWI, where the relationship between seismic data and velocity map is governed by the wave-equation, data-driven FWI methods learn a correspondence from seismic data directly to subsurface structure.
+Incorporation of critical physics into neural network structures also plays an important role in improving the robustness of predictive models~\cite{Gomez-2020-Physics, Raissi-2019-Physics, raissi-2017-physicsI,alkhalifah2020wavefield}.
+Unlike conventional FWI, where the relationship between seismic data and velocity model is governed by the wave-equation, data-driven FWI methods learn a correspondence from seismic data directly to subsurface structure.
 The governing physics of the forward modeling is represented implicitly in the training dataset~\cite{wang2020velocity}.
 On the other hand, the propagation of seismic wave is a complex physical phenomenon, which consists of different waves, such as reflection waves, transmission waves and direct waves, etc. Each of them follows different wavepaths and propagation mechanisms.
 To account for the complex physics and better explain the various wave phenomena, we develop a multiscale inversion strategy.
-It is worthwhile to mention that multiscale techniques have been widely used in convectional physics-based FWI approaches~\cite{bunks1995multiscale, feng2019transmission+, liu2019multiscale} to handle different waves and preventing local minima.
-With this strategy incorporated, our new data-driven FWI is able to separately invert transmission and reflection waves in the seismic data.
+It is worthwhile to mention that multiscale techniques have been widely used in convectional physics-based FWI approaches~\cite{bunks1995multiscale, alkhalifah2014tomography, alkhalifah2016full, feng2019transmission+, liu2019multiscale} to handle different waves and preventing local minima.
+With this strategy incorporated, our data-driven FWI is able to separately invert transmission and reflection waves in the seismic data.
 Particularly, the predicted results from the low-frequency components can be used as the initial guess for the high-resolution inversion, which significantly improves the overall inversion accuracy.

-To combine all those computational modules that we develop, we first train a feed-forward style transfer network to generate numerous physically realistic velocity maps.
-Those velocity maps and their corresponding seismic data are then utilized to train our multiscale data-driven FWI networks, called ``Multiscale InversionNet''.
-Once the network is fully trained, the model can effectively and efficiently invert the seismic data to obtain velocity maps.
+With the aforementioned two network modules~(i.e., style-transformed network and multiscale data-driven inversion network), we first train a feed-forward style transfer network to generate numerous synthetic velocity models.
+Those velocity models and their corresponding seismic data are then utilized to train our multiscale data-driven FWI networks, called ``Multiscale InversionNet''.
+Once the network is fully trained, the model can effectively and efficiently invert the seismic data to obtain velocity models.